 This To The Rescue treatment was something I got weirdly excited to review.
 Years of bleaching as a teenager left me with brittle, frizzy hair that I can’t quite bear to chop, so I’m constantly on the lookout for new treatments and products to help me reclaim it!
 Ever since I went vegan I’ve been looking for something to replace the Lee Stafford CoCo LoCo range (which is amazing, cruelty-free and vegetarian, but sadly not vegan).

-For a while now I’ve been sticking with my all-time favourite hair mask from the Body Shop, but my beauty box arrived just in time for my pot to run out.
+For a while now I’ve been sticking with my all-time favourite hair mask from the Body Shop, but my beauty box with the new Noughty mask arrived just in time for my pot to run out.
 Perfect timing!

 You Might Also Like: Gosh #FOUNDATIONDROPS Review

 I love the packaging on this product.
 I’m not sure my amateur photography skills have quite done it justice, but I really like the colours (and the fact that it so proudly displays it’s vegan status – it has the vegan society trademark!).
 The pot you get is humungous, too; I feel like this is going to last me a while.